Guide · AI Detection

 High-frequency codec artefacts

-Generative music models typically use neural audio codecs (EnCodec, DAC, SoundStream) as part of their pipeline.
-These codecs operate at a fixed set of quantisation levels that leave characteristic patterns in the 15–20 kHz range — patterns that don't appear in acoustic recordings or traditional production.
+Generative music models typically use neural audio codecs as part of their pipeline.
+These codecs operate at fixed quantisation levels that leave characteristic patterns in the upper frequency range — patterns that don't appear in acoustic recordings or traditional production.

-The frequency region where vocals and lead instruments interact (roughly 1–8 kHz) is where most acoustic classifiers find their most discriminative features.
-AI models generate this region differently from how it occurs in natural acoustic recording — the phase relationships, micro-dynamics, and transient structure all differ statistically.
+The frequency region where vocals and lead instruments interact is where most acoustic classifiers find their most discriminative features.
+AI models generate this region differently from natural acoustic recording — phase relationships, micro-dynamics, and transient structure all differ statistically.

 Stereo field characteristics